yiisoft/docs/guide/en/structure/service.md

 # Service components

 Application may get complicated, so it makes sense to extract focused parts of business logic or infrastructure into service components.
-They are typically injected into other components or action handler.
+They're typically injected into other components or action handlers.
-It is usually done via autowiring:
+It's usually done via autowiring:

 ```php
 public function actionIndex(CurrentRoute $route, MyService $myService): ResponseInterface